Sign in is optional. Save and customise your presets.

 How it works: Unlike global contrast which pushes everything equally, CLAHE divides the image into small tiles and optimises each one.
 Detail hiding in dark areas gets revealed without blowing out bright areas.

-Tip: CLAHE is applied automatically as part of HD/SD auto-adjust.
+Tip: CLAHE is applied automatically as part of HD+/HD/SD auto-adjust.
 The manual button lets you apply it independently for fine control.
 Click again to undo.

 What it does: Enhances detail in textured areas like skin, fur, wood grain, and edges while leaving smooth areas like backgrounds and gradients untouched.